aman3847/connect3_AI/README.md

 ## Running the code

-- Open the terminal and type 'python driver.py' to play the game.
+- Open the terminal and type `python driver.py` to play the game.
 	- The intelligent agent always makes the first move.
 	- The user needs to click on the corresponding column to put his/her coin in it.
 	- Whenever the game ends, click on RESTART to reset the game or EXIT to quit.